storesafe/cordova-sqlite-evmax-build-free/README.md

 Super-premium enterprise version with additional performance and stability improvements for Android, iOS, and macOS, including workarounds for super-large INSERT transactions and SELECT results on Android - with limited extra features (missing pre-populated database support), using the `before_plugin_install` hook to fetch the sqlite3 component dependencies from `cordova-sqlite-evplus-ext-free-dependencies` on GitHub.

-NOTE: This plugin version has external sqlite3 dependencies that are installed by a before_plugin_install hook.
-FUTURE TBD sqlite3 dependencies will be included if needed by any commercial users for PhoneGap Build or any other build tools.

 <!-- FUTURE TBD critical bug notices for this plugin version -->

 <!-- END About this plugin version branch -->